-Research conducted by Quorn found that most Brits are only taking 16 minutes for their lunch break each day.
+Research conducted about candidates with Jobs in Cardiff show they don't always take their full lunch break each day.
 But fully maximising your lunch break can make a huge difference to your afternoon productivity and happiness

 Here are some ways to ensure you’re doing lunch right.

 It’s not just eating that gives you a boost to get through the afternoon, the act of stepping away from your desk for lunch requires movement.
 Getting up and moving around gets the blood moving in your body and wakes you up.
 Even this small movement can make you feel refreshed and ready to take on another task.

 If possible use your lunch break to exercise instead of slumping at your desk browsing the internet.
 An added benefit is that the gym isn’t going to be as busy at lunch, so no waiting around to go on a machine.
 We all know the physical benefits of exercises, but it can also reduce stress and improve your mood and self-confidence so you’ll be bouncing back into the office ready to take on the afternoon.